Overview of Orthorexia

 Treatment for orthorexia

-Orthorexia can lead to severe health problems such as malnourishment leading to protein deficiency disorders that can harm the kidneys and other vital organs.
+An Overview of orthorexia shows that orthorexia can lead to severe health problems such as malnourishment leading to protein deficiency disorders that can harm the kidneys and other vital organs.
 Treatment approaches include cognitive behavioral therapy and nutritional counseling.
 Cognitive behavioral therapy allows the individual to recognize their unhealthy obsessive thoughts.
 Understanding the underlying issues such as self-control, depression or a past history of trauma or neglect can allow the individual to understand why these obsessive thought are occurring and learn ways to channel these negative thoughts into more positive ways of thinking.
 Positive and healthy behaviors such as problem-solving skills, communication skills and healthy coping mechanisms are also taught to the individual so they can use these tools to prevent harmful behaviors associated with their eating habits.
 Nutritional counseling is also recommended to educate the individual on the importance of eating a balanced diet and to help them be more of accepting of other types of foods.